jarchen/sdl2_on_android/README.md

 SDL2 on Android
 ===========

-This project is going to teach you how to port SDL2 library to Android platform.
+**SDL** is very popular and usefull library for rendering video, playin audio, and handling keyboard, mouse, and joystick events, etc.

-All you need to do is following the steps.
+For helping the person, who want to use SDL to develop any applications.
+This project is going to give the instruction for proting SDL2 library on Android devices.

 ## Environment
 * OS: Ubuntu 12.04 64-bit